Pocketsnb/quartz/content/Characters/Halish.md

 - Learn how to improve the soil of Geb so it can produce a variety of food from all of Golarion.
 - Make Geb the largest food producer and exporter in all of Golarion.
 - After second death, feast in what he imagines is the long table of Urgathoa.
+## Connections
+### NPCs
+- Hasty: Diseased adolescent sister, keeps her bones in a sack on his waist.
+- Tobias Highridge: Leader of Sallowshore, Halish's former employer.
+Halish was fired from gardening the mansion for eating his diseased wives favorite flowers.
+- Berline Haldoli: Blood Lord residing in Graydurge, Halish's mentor in magic and the dead.
+### PCs
+- Kazimir: Halfling missing their left foot, the lucky one.
+- Amble: Chef person, cooks good food that Halish enjoys eating.
 ## Character Planning
 ### Class
 Cleric (warpriest).
 Charges into melee, frightens, and tries to cut foes down before any healing is needed.